 ABM Mistake #4: Selecting Too Many Accounts for Account Based Marketing

 The only thing worse for ABM than selecting a few bad accounts is selecting too many good ones.
 If you bite off more than you can chew, you will eventually create a mess.
 Over enthusiasm in account selection creates three problems:

 First, owing to too many accounts, you have to cut down customized content and personal reach out, thus departing from the core idea of ABM itself.

 Second, you create much poorer conversion rates compared to what you could have achieved with pure ABM.

 Third, and most importantly, if you select too many good accounts (and mess them up) in one cycle, you have fewer quality accounts left for next season.
 One of the unwritten rules of B2B selling is that if you lose an account, there is no use prospecting them for the next couple of years.

 An ideal approach is to select a mix of accounts of varied scale.
 You can, for example, select 5 large accounts, 20 medium accounts, and 40 smaller accounts instead of 20-25 large accounts at once.
 This will give you enough legroom to prioritize large accounts at the expense of smaller accounts in case your sales team can’t sustain the workload.

 Account-Based Marketing, at its core, is built of three ingredients: data, content, and focus.
 If you have the right quality and quantity of data, you can select the right accounts.
 Customized content will help you effectively reach out to those accounts.
 Finally, the more focused your efforts are, the greater the chances of your success.

 Miss any of the three and you are destined to fail.
 Fortunately, SalesIntel has got you covered on the data side so you can dedicate your attention to the other two factors.
-Take a demo now to get started.
+Take a free trial now to get started.